Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Charge carrier coherence effects and band tails

-Coherent dynamics of an electron interacting with lattice vibrations not only recover the correct temperature dependence of resistivity in metals, but also lead to new results which the conventional formalism (incoherent and uncorrelated succession of the first order events through Boltzmann transport theory) was unable to capture.
-In this section, we discuss the electron coherence effects that are carried beyond the single collision events, which may have important consequences for electron transport.
+Coherent dynamics of a charge carrier interacting with lattice vibrations not only recovers the correct temperature dependence of resistivity in metals, but also leads to results which the conventional formalism (incoherent and uncorrelated succession of the first-order events through Boltzmann transport theory) is unable to capture.
+In this section, we discuss the charge carrier coherence effects that are carried beyond the single collision events, which may have important consequences for charge carrier transport.